What are the best Spanish courses online? Speak, listen, read & write.

 Elayaa (visit website) offers interactive Spanish courses and is a great match between self-paced learning and live tutoring, and working together to learn Spanish faster.
 The mission is to create a total immersion experience for their Spanish language students.

-The self-paced Spanish courses are entirely held in Spanish and offer subtitles in Spanish, English, and Italian.
-This way, students can “hear” the whole lesson in Spanish and quickly pick up unknown vocabulary or grammar.
-Elayaa tutors also speak 100% Spanish in their live classes but help with translation into English if students need it.
+The self-paced classes are conducted entirely in Spanish, with subtitles available in Spanish, English, and Italian.
+This immersive approach lets students hear the entire lesson in Spanish, helping them quickly absorb new vocabulary or grammar.
+Elayaa tutors also use 100% Spanish in live classes but can assist with English translation if needed.

 The Premium package (view) combines Express Total with 10 BlaBlaWebinars.
 In those live conversation sessions, you can practice speaking with a native speaker and also meet fellow learners.
 Premium Plus (view) additionally adds 20 one-to-one Spanish lessons to target specific topics and needs.

-In a nutshell, Elayaa is well structured, fun, and immersive, and with its affordable pricing, certainly one of the best Spanish courses online.
-Each Elayaa student also helps support the United Nations World Food Programme (WFP) with its Share the Meal APP campaign.
+In a nutshell, Elayaa is well-structured, fun, and immersive, and with its affordable pricing, it’s certainly one of the best Spanish courses online.
+Additionally, each Elayaa student contributes to the United Nations World Food Programme (WFP) through the Share the Meal APP campaign.

 Review: 4.9 ★★★★★ | Subtitles: Spanish, English, Italian